warmjuly/clock/README.md

 # clock
 A clock that I've created using css/js.
-I've also added a dark-mode.
+I've also added dark-mode.
 Fully responsive. https://warmjuly.github.io/clock/